turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Methods

 A **Method** is a group of related instructions that achieves some purpose.
-If you open up pry and type:
+If you open up pry (or irb) and type:

 ```ruby
 pry(main)> "Hello World".upcase